 The area of cover is a feature of international health plans that you do not typically find in domestic plans.
 In short, it is the geographic or territorial limits of your plan, specifying in which countries you’re covered and which countries you’re not.

 Every health plan from William Russell has an area of cover.
-There are five zones, and you can choose any zone with any of our health plans (though Zone 3 is only available to residents of Indonesia).
+There are six zones, and you can choose any zone with any of our health plans (though Zone 3 is only available to residents of Indonesia).

 As a rule of thumb, a more restrictive zone means a greater saving on your premium.